SalishSeaCast/tools/docs/I_ForcingFiles/index.rst

 .. _README: https://bitbucket.org/salishsea/tools/src/tip/I_ForcingFiles/

-Many of these notebooks use modules from the :ref:`SalishSeaTools` package so please ensure that you have it installed correctly.
+Many of these notebooks use modules from the :ref:`SalishSeaToolsPackage` so please ensure that you have it installed correctly.

 * :file:`AddRivers.ipynb`: an IPython Notebook that prepares the Rivers file for the large Salish Sea NEMO 3.4 domain.